jymcheong/ETW-tutorialSet/README.md

 - Lower learning curve than driver development
 - Easier to maintain
 - No driver signing costs
-- No BSOD risk (that brought global IT down) since we stay out of kernel space
+- No [BSOD risks](https://cloudsecurityalliance.org/blog/2025/07/03/what-we-can-learn-from-the-2024-crowdstrike-outage) (that brought global IT down) since we stay out of kernel space

 We’ll also show how to turn any C# console app into a SYSTEM process, and discuss the weaknesses of the common driver-based approach and how to overcome them with a simpler method.